Bee That Looks Like A Hummingbird - What Is It?

 Melissa

-I have received these queries and similar both from the UK and the USA, so I thought it was time I wrote about this beautiful insect species.
+I have received such queries both from the UK and the USA, so I thought it was time I wrote about this beautiful insect.

-I am personally familiar with the Hummingbird Hawk-moth, Macroglossum stellatarum which has visited our climbing Jasmine.
+I am personally familiar with one of these: the Hummingbird Hawk-moth, Macroglossum stellatarum which has visited our climbing Jasmine.
 It's a migratory species, and is most visible in the UK from June.

 Whilst Macroglossum stellatarum may breed in the UK, it is thought that winters are generally too cool, with only a few individuals overwintering in Britain in milder winters2.